mvolkmann/blog/src/indexeddb.md

 will be evicted.
 This is clearly bad web apps that intended to store data for long periods of time.
+TODO: Does Safari keep the data permanently if the user adds the app to their home screen?

 ## DevTools